Kushal997-das/Hacktoberfest-2024/readme.md

 <br><br>

-## If you have doubt feel free to ask me over [here](https://github.com/Kushal997-das/Hacktoberfest-2021/discussions/categories/q-a)
+## If you have any doubt feel free to raise a question [here](https://github.com/Kushal997-das/Hacktoberfest-2021/discussions/categories/q-a)

 ## Need more help?🤔